 Duel at Ichijoji

 This second defeat was a complete loss of face for the Yoshioka familiy and their school.
 Looking for revenge, the school challenged Musashi again.
 This time, 12 year old Yoshioka Matashichiro, the oldest son of Seijuro was chosen as the leader of the challenge.
 However, because of his age, he was to be a figurehead only and others from the school would act as his proxy.
 The place chosen for the duel was near the Ichijoji Temple at the base of the Sagarimatsu tree in northeastern Kyoto.
 The Yoshioka Family assembled a force of archers, musketeers and swordsmen in an all-out, go-for-broke bid to kill Musashi in the hopes of regaining their prestige.
 It is thought as many as 72 from the Yoshioka school assembled for the duel against Musashi.This time however, Musashi arrived early.
 It is said he killed Matashichiro, and also killed as many as one half of the opponents before escaping.

-Today, you can still visit Ichijoji, where you will find a monument dedicated to Musashi next to the 4th generation of the Sagarimatsu Tree where the duel was contested.
-And, if you walk about two blocks further up the hill, you can visit the Hachidai Shrine.
+Today, you can still visit Ichijoji, where you will find a monument dedicated to Musashi Miyamoto next to the 4th generation of the Sagarimatsu Tree where the duel was contested.
+And, if you walk about a few blocks further up the hill, you can visit the Hachidai Shrine.
 It is said Musashi stopped here at this shrine before the duel.
 He was going to offer a prayer to the gods to ask for help during the duel.
 However, he changed his mind saying that he should depend on himself and his own talents rather than depending on the gods.
 But, best of all, at the Hachidai Shrine, you can find a small piece of the original Sagarimatsu tree and a statue of Musashi.